adamflitney/vue-challenge/README.md

 ### Other Files
 #### EmployeeDataAPI
 Handles loading the data from the API which in this case is a json file

+## Installation Instructions

+1. Clone this repo
+2. Run `npm install`
+3. Run `npm serve` to run a local instance of the project.